 “Well, we’ve all done things like that haven’t we?
 My temper has caused me to do some foolish things.
 It’s all water under the bridge now.
 Will you excuse me for a moment?
 I think I hear my cell phone ringing.”

 She swept out of the room with her silk robe rippling behind her.
-Rachel allowed herself a quiet sigh, relieved to get out from under Nicole’s intense stare.
+Rachel allowed herself a quiet sigh, relieved to take a break from the intensity of Nicole’s stare.
 Confessing my sins to her was worse than with mama.
 At least I know mama won’t haul off and stab me with an ice pick or something.
 Where did she go anyway?
 I didn’t hear any ringtone.
 Now that everything is squared away, I’d like to get the hell outta dodge and go home.
 I’m exhausted.
 If she doesn’t come back soon, I’ll go find Thomas and tell him I’m ready to go.

 A minute later, Nicole came gliding back into the room all smiles and floaty silk.
 She grabbed the coffee pitcher and topped off her drink.
 Rachel held up her hand in a stop motion when Nicole moved to refill her cup.